Lightweight training is a good workout for improving endurance and strength.

-For biceps or tricep workouts, lift the lighter weight (don’t lift too heavyweight) to focus on a form with the full range of motion.
-The key here is to give the arms a good proper longer workout time and execute each rep perfectly.
+For biceps or tricep workouts, lift the lighter weight (don’t lift too heavy weight) to focus on a form with the full range of motion.
+The key here is to give the arms a proper longer workout time and execute each rep perfectly.

-For example, use a light dumbbell and depending on your current strength level, do bicep curls for about 15 – 20 repetitions per set (high reps without stop).
+For example, use a light dumbbell, and depending on your current strength level, do bicep curls for about 15 to 20 reps per set (high reps without stopping).
 This is also a great workout to have the muscles in full force set at pre-fatigue (warm-up) before beginning your main workout.

-When you are doing the bicep curls, you can hold the position for 3-4 seconds and slowly return back to the start.
-It is an effective way to increase the tension time on the bicep because it really pushes the muscles to work a long time.
-This is how the result will progress up.
+When you are doing the bicep curls, you can hold the position for 3 to 4 seconds and slowly return back to the start.
+It is an effective way to increase the tension time on the bicep because it pushes the muscles to work for a long time.
+This is how the result will progress.

-All the chest workouts are using two lighter dumbbells (not too heavyweights) and performing 10-12 repetitions for 3 sets, rest for about 60 seconds in between reps.
+All the chest workouts are using two lighter dumbbells (not too heavyweight) and performing 10 to 12 reps for 3 sets, rest for about 60 seconds in between reps.

 What Is The Best Light Weight Lifting To Do At Home?

-Try these few simple and easy lightweight exercises holding two dumbbells (the weights should not be heavy to you) to help you start:
+Watch these five quick video tutorials for easy lightweight exercises.
+You need to get dumbbells (the weights should not be too heavy for you) to help you start:

-1. Superman (8 -10 reps).
-A fun easy workout help strengthen your shoulders, back, arms and buttocks.
+1. Superman (8 – 10 reps).
+A fun easy workout helps strengthen your shoulders, back, arms, and buttocks.

 2. Lateral raise (10 reps).
 The perfect workout for strengthening the smaller muscles such as the shoulders.

-3. Hip lift and extend (10-12 reps).
-A bit challenging if you just get started and target on the abs, arms, and glutes.
+3. Hip lift and extend (10 – 12 reps).
+A bit challenging if you just get started and target the abs, arms, and glutes.

-6. Renegade rows (10-12 reps).
-This strength workout target the abs, chest, arms, the back.
-It is a combination of plank, push-up and row workouts.
+5. Renegade rows (10 – 12 reps).
+This strength workout target the abs, chest, arms, and back.
+It is a combination of plank, push-up, and row workouts.

 How To Do Light Weight Lifting At Home Without Equipment?